shopware/docs/guides/plugins/apps/app-sdks/symfony-bundle/index.md

 composer require shopware/app-bundle
 ```

-It's also recommended to install the monolog bundle to have logging:
+It is also recommended to install the monolog bundle to have logging:

 ```bash
 composer require logger